 As a programmer, what should you pick to get a better career in the tech industry?
 An online course or an immersive bootcamp?
 We’ve got an answer!

 Programming is an arduous career.
 Amid errors, bugs, new technologies and changing landscapes, coders often have to deal with improving their skills.

 However, there is one notion that bothers coders, both experienced and beginners alike.
 Where should we get started?

-As it happens, there is not particular resource that would let you polish your skills.
+As it happens, there is not a particular resource that would let you polish your skills.
 Sure, you have Mozilla to go to, to learn up on web development.
 Beginners would also try their hand at thenewboston, Freecodecamp or Codeacademy.
 Some might even play with w3schools.

-That said, for coders to actually get a better learning experience, online might not offer a feasible solution - especially when time is of essence and the coder has to learn, a lot!
+That said, for coders to actually get a better learning experience, online might not offer a feasible solution - especially when time is of the essence and the coder has to learn, a lot!

 Thus, as a tech and learning school, we at SOAL have come up with some key points, that might help you ascertain why bootcamps tend to be the smarter choice for better tech careers - and might we add, for ambitious coders!